monktastic/evil/index.md

 [^prophecy]: Obviously our own perception has only so much effect, but it is _far_ more powerful than we realize because our perception goes far deeper than we realize.

 [^genocide]: Note that genocides generally start with dehumanization.
 The Nazis referred to Jews as 'vermin' and during the genocide in Rwanda, Tutsis were referred to as 'cockroaches.'

+[^right-circumstances]: You have _no idea_ how slippery the slope to full-blown evil is.
+Thank your lucky stars that the right circumstances haven't manifested to send you down it.
+If you believe you are immune, this is the surest sign that evil has already colonized the deepest part of your mind.